Mary – Hangzhou Normal University

 Absolutely my students and the connections I am making.
 The people I am privileged to work with are so open and lovely.
 That is hands down the best thing.
 Of course, working through those expat problems and figuring things out is also rewarding.
 The moment I learned how to order delivery to my apartment was so exciting.
 It’s little things, but it helps to remind me that I am overcoming and growing, and that is a large part of this experience – proving to yourself that you can be successful in a difficult situation.

-(Mary is from Michigan; she is currently teaching English and Debate courses at Hangzhou Normal University)
+(Mary is from Michigan; she is teaching English and Debate courses at Hangzhou Normal University.
+In the interest of personal privacy, the teacher’s last name is not revealed.)

 Scroll to Top